Make a complaint

 Please note: The next set of questions allows us to monitor who gives us feedback so we can ensure everyone has equal opportunity to raise issues and concerns.
 You do not have to complete this section although we would encourage you to.

-Please note: Under the terms of the Disability Discrimination Act 1995, a disability is defined as a 'physical or mental impairment which has a substantial and long term effect on a person's ability to carry out normal day to day activities'.
-NHS employers welcome applicants from disabled people.
+Please note: Under the terms of the Equality Act 2010 a disability is defined as a ‘physical or mental impairment which has a substantial and long-term effect on a person’s ability to carry out normal day to day activities.
+We welcome complaints from people with disabilities.

 Please help protect the security of our website and your data by answering the question below.